Coronavirus digest: Mexico reports 120,000 'untested' deaths | DW | 28.03.2021

 He told reporters in Melbourne there was "no doubt that there will be some businesses that will continue to do it tough" but the subsidies were always designed to be "temporary."

-Authorities in India's Maharashtra state imposed night curfews, in response to a record surge in cases.
-Officials reported 6,123 new infections in Mumbai, the highest single-day spike since March last year.
+Authorities in India's Maharashtra state have imposed night curfews, in response to a record surge in cases.
+Officials reported 6,123 new infections in the commercial capital Mumbai, the highest single-day spike since March last year.

 "We are seeing a higher COVID positive rate in high-rise residential buildings than in slums...to stop the spread only essential services will be allowed," said Kishor Pednekar, the mayor of Mumbai adding that hotels, pubs and shopping malls must observe the night curfew rules.